How Do I Know My Ski Boot Size?

 These are the most important measurements when considering ski boot size:

-- Length of foot: A bootfitter will take your foot measurement in mondo point sizing, which is centimeter sizing.
+- Length of foot/sole length: A bootfitter will take your foot measurement in mondo point sizing, which is centimeter sizing.
 It’s what the Japanese use to size their shoes.
+Sample size in a men’s ski boot is 26.5 (cm), 24.5 for women.

 - Width of foot: How wide is your foot—A, B, C, D, DD width?